Intermesh/docker-groupoffice-development/README.md

 ===========================

 This docker compose environment can be used for development.

-To improve performance on MacOS and Windows you can optionally use Docker Sync (https://github.com/EugenMayer/docker-sync/).

 It will install these services:

 1. mariadb
 2. mailserver based on dovecot and postfix
-3. groupoffice apache web server with php 7.0 with ioncube and xdebug running on port 80
+3. groupoffice apache web server with php 7.3, ioncube, composer and xdebug running on port 80
 4. phpunit for testing
 5. PhpMyAdmin running on port 8001. (see below on how to make phpmyadmin settings persist)
 6. Webgrind for performance tuning runs on port 8002.
-7. PHP composer container to run composer commands
-8. sass container that will watch and compile sass files for you.
+7. sass container that will watch and compile sass files for you.

 Installation
 ------------